 Sorrento Italian Kitchen

 If you live in Bixby Knolls or near this area, it's worth a try.
-The portions are generous, the toppings are plentiful and lots of seating for the whole family.
+The portions are generous, the toppings are plentiful, and lots of seating for the whole family.
 For casual, relaxed Italian food, Sorrento is the place to go.
-The best way to support mom and pop shop is by indulging with wings, alfredo, more.
+The best way to support mom-and-pop shops is by indulging in wings, Alfredo, and more.
 On Yelp there’s also currently a $15 for $20 deal to help you get that much bang for your buck.

 Michael’s Pizzeria

-Michael’s has a great Zagat rating, nice outdoor seating and authentic Napoli-style pizza.
-The portions aren’t as big as the other predominately delivery joints on the list but don’t doubt you’ll get a high quality pizza and a great cozy atmosphere.
-The same practices and principles of the family’s original restaurant in Italy hold true at the pizzeria in Long Beach: from sourcing locally grown, organic vegetables, to making the sausage in-house.
-Michael’s also grows their own herbs and tomatoes, slice all our meats fresh for each pizza or sandwich, and–most importantly–make all our sauces, dough, and cheeses from scratch, daily.
+Michael’s has a great Zagat rating, nice outdoor seating, and authentic Napoli-style pizza.
+The portions aren’t as big as the other predominately delivery joints on the list but don’t doubt you’ll get a high-quality pizza and a great cozy atmosphere.
+The same practices and principles of the family’s original restaurant in Italy hold at the pizzeria in Long Beach: from sourcing locally grown, organic vegetables, to making the sausage in-house.
+Michael’s also grows herbs and tomatoes, slices all our meats fresh for each pizza or sandwich, and–most importantly–makes all our sauces, dough, and cheeses from scratch, daily.